- Associations

 - Parents of minors

-Gennady was convicted of "participation in group actions that grossly violate public order" in a criminal case opened after a protest that took place in Brest on September 13, 2020.
+Konstantin was convicted of “participating in group actions that grossly violate public order” in a criminal case opened after a protest that took place in Brest on September 13, 2020.
 During the protest, people sang and danced in circles, and a water cannon was used against them.